kubernetes/enhancements/keps/sig-scheduling/5517-dra-node-allocatable-resources/README.md

 The proposal here is to implement a **"Unified Accounting and Enforcement"** model across the control plane and the host for node allocatable resources requested through the standard pod Spec or through Dynamic Resource Allocation (DRA) claims.
 This involves:
 1.  **API Changes**: Updates to the DRA API for drivers to declare node allocatable resource implications in `Device` objects, and PodStatus to record DRA-based node allocatable resource allocations.
-2.  **Kube-Scheduler Changes**: Modifications in `NodeResourcesFit` and `DynamicResources` plugins to synchronize node resource usage tracking, delegating authoritative node-fit checks to the `DynamicResources` plugin when a pod utilizes DRA claims.
+2.  **Kube-Scheduler Changes**: The `DynamicResources` plugin performs the node-fit check for pods whose claims consume node allocatable resources, in addition to the existing check in `NodeResourcesFit`, which continues to evaluate standard requests.
+Resource scoring accounts for the footprint of the pod being scored on the node being considered.
 3.  **Kubelet Changes**: Updates in Kubelet to take into account resources allocated through DRA in the cgroup enforcement.

 ### Conceptual Mapping: Pod Spec Requests and Limits with DRA